tdimiduk/tutorial-bring-and-blink-rust/README.md

 ## Modifications

-This is a modified version of japaric's Rust on Embedded book, modfied for https://www.meetup.com/Boston-Embedded-Systems-Meetup/events/238500760/#
+This is a modified version of japaric's Rust on Embedded book, modified for https://www.meetup.com/Boston-Embedded-Systems-Meetup/events/238500760/#

 ## License